RazanAb88/efg_gentamicin_resistance/README.md

 - Superimposing EF-G variants onto the 70S ribosome with gentamicin
 - Visualising wild-type and mutant structures using **Biopython** and **NGL Viewer**
 - Structuring the codebase for modularity and reproducibility
+- Quantifying mutation-specific structural perturbation using backbone and side-chain RMSD
+- Applying supervised and unsupervised learning to interpret structural variation

 ## Machine Learning Component